 While we can't foresee every problem that may impact you, the following protection is built into our game software on behalf of players who may make decisions which are inadvertent or accidental, and which are considered outside the boundaries of normal play:

 If you attempt to make one of the above decisions, our software will issue a warning, prompting you to double check if the action you indicated is your preferred choice.
-Full Tilt Poker has introduced this measure to ensure you don't lose out due to misclicks or errors, and while we don't recommend it, these warnings can be turned off in the software options if required.
+We have introduced this measure to ensure you don't lose out due to misclicks or errors.